 - Lovable Truly was an animated mailman mascot for Post Alpha-Bits cereal.
 He was always seen with a dog, its teeth firmly in his rear end.
 Lovable Truly would become an irregular element on the Linus the Lionhearted show in 1964, where he rescued dogs from evil dogcatcher (and has-been silent movie star) Richard Harry Nearly.

-- Dennis the Menace (UK) has a dog called Gnasher who enjoys attacking postmen (for instance, biting their bottoms) whenever they come to deliver letters.
+- Dennis the Menace (UK): Dennis' dog, Gnasher enjoys attacking postmen (for instance, biting their bottoms) whenever they come to deliver letters.
 He has a collection of postal uniform trouser seats.

 - A comic book story based on Krypto the Superdog features an intergalactic mailman who's constantly being attacked by dogs everywhere he goes.
 The Dog Stars (even Brainy Barker) can't help but bark at him in spite of knowing he's a harmless character who doesn't deserve this kind of treatment.

 - Garfield enjoys harassing the local mailman, he even lampshades the trope by asking, "Why should dogs have all the fun?"
 Sometimes he just pulls harmless pranks while other times he will violently attack him or catch him in an elaborate booby trap.
 The mailman occasionally gets his revenge on Garfield.

 - In an Easy Amnesia sequence, the one thing Garfield remembers by himself is that he used to terrorize the mailman.
 He even implies that this must mean it's the most essential part of his nature - More so than his overeating!